temporalio/documentation/docs/server/production-deploy.md

   Monitor each accordingly.
 The Frontend service is more CPU bound, whereas the History and Matching services require more memory.
   If you need more instances of each service, spin them up separately with different command line arguments.
 You can learn more cross referencing [our Helm chart](https://github.com/temporalio/helm-charts) with our [Server Configuration reference](https://docs.temporal.io/docs/server/configuration/).
 - See the **Server Limits** section below for other limits you will want to keep in mind when doing system design, including event history length.
-- [Multi-Cluster Replication](https://docs.temporal.io/docs/server/multi-cluster/) is an experimental feature you can explore for heavy reads.

 Finally you want to set up alerting and monitoring on Worker metrics.
 When Workers are able to keep up, `ScheduleToStart` latency is close to zero.